MaxPayne-Exertion/Traffic-Light-Queue-System/README.md

 traffic generation:
 the inital traffic generator was a basic random number generator that put in the vehicle in any one of the 4 lane, and the id was just a for loop with increments current one has an id generator which produces an 8lenght alpha numeric vehicle code, and places them to one of the 4 lane files

+road representation:
+reperesentation of the road using SDL, the 4 roads each with 3 lanes